niaogege/pnpm-test/README.md

 "packageManager": "pnpm@6.30.0"
 ```

+### pnpm publish -r

-Run pnpm publish -r.
+Run **pnpm publish -r**.
 This command will publish all packages that have bumped versions not yet present in the registry.

 ### 禁止依赖提升